Crown copyright: United Kingdom

 Crown copyright applies "[w]here a work is made by His Majesty or by an officer or servant of the Crown in the course of his duties".
 The Crown can also have copyrights assigned to it.
-There is, in addition, a small class of materials where the Crown claims the right to control reproduction outside normal copyright law due to letters patent issued under the royal prerogative.
-This material includes the King James Bible and the Book of Common Prayer.
+There is, in addition, a small class of materials where the Crown claims the right to control reproduction outside normal copyright law under the royal prerogative.
+This material includes the King James Bible, the Book of Common Prayer, state papers, acts of parliament and the Royal Arms.
+Letters patent are issued for the reproduction of the King James Bible.

 Prior to the 17th century, the executive – acting on behalf of the monarch under royal prerogative – controlled all printing and the granting of licences to printers.
-During the 17th century, the Crown lost most of its rights, except with regard to the King James Bible, the Book of Common Prayer, Acts of Parliament and similar.
-Until 1911, there was no special status for the Crown, excepting those texts.
+In 1694, The Licensing of the Press Act 1662 was refused its two-yearly renewal by Parliament after public protests against literary censorship.

-The Copyright Act 1911 removed the concept of common law copyright protection from British law, and it also provided specific protection for government works for the first time.
+The Copyright Act 1911 (1 & 2 Geo.
+5. c.
+46) removed the concept of common law copyright protection from British law, and it also provided specific protection for government works for the first time.
 Crown copyright was extended to any work prepared or published by or under the direction or control of King George V or any government department.
 The Copyright Act 1956 further extended Crown copyright protection to include every original literary, dramatic, musical or artistic work made by or under the direction or control of Her Majesty or a government department; sound recordings or cinematograph films made by or under the direction or control of Her Majesty or a government department and works first published in the UK, if first published by or under the direction or control of Her Majesty or a government department.

 When the Copyright, Designs and Patents Act 1988 (the 1988 Act) came into force, the scope of the definition of Crown copyright was considerably reduced.
 Crown copyright was defined as subsisting when a "work is made by Her Majesty or by an officer or servant of the Crown in the course of his duties".
 Crown copyright was also defined as subsisting "in every Act of Parliament, Act of the Scottish Parliament, Act of the Northern Ireland Assembly or Measure of the General Synod of the Church of England".
 All existing works in Crown copyright were continued as such.

 However, some documents have Crown copyright waived by the government, subject to certain conditions.
 This was introduced in a white paper in 2000 in order to improve access to government publications.
 This listed ten classes of documents for which "formal and specific licensing will not be necessary".